dragon-realms/dr-lich/README.md

 Get your genie client open

-Oopen up an administrator command prompt (win+x then A in windows 8+) navigate to your lich directory and in the command prompt run
+Open up an administrator command prompt (win+x then A in windows 8+) navigate to your lich directory and in the command prompt run

   ruby lich.rbw --dragonrealms --genie